-In 1901, the Tesla Experimental Station ceased operation on Knob Hill.
+In 1901, the Tesla Experimental Station ceased operations on Knob Hill.

-Construction of Colorado Springs City Hall began in 1902 on land donated by W. S. Stratton.
+In 1902, construction of the Colorado Springs City Hall began on land donated by W. S. Stratton.

-Construction of Colorado Springs City Hall was completed in 1904 on land donated by W. S. Stratton.
+Colorado Springs City Hall, built on land donated by W. S. Stratton, was completed in 1904.

 In 1919, aircraft flights to the Broadmoor's neighboring fields began.

-The Colorado Springs Airport (COS) has been in operation since 1925.
-It's the second-largest commercial airport in the state.
+Colorado Springs Airport has been in operation since 1925, making it the second-largest commercial airport in Colorado.

-In 1927, land was purchased east of the city for the original Colorado Springs Municipal Airport.
+In 1927, land was purchased east of Colorado Springs for the original Colorado Springs Municipal Airport.

-In 1941, Camp Carson (now Fort Carson) was established, marking the beginning of the city's military presence during World War II.
+In 1941, Camp Carson, now known as Fort Carson, was established, marking the beginning of the city's military presence during World War II.

 In December 1942, the United States Army Air Forces leased land adjacent to the municipal airfield and named it Peterson Field.